admleman/mifFileMaker/README.md

 for more information on the .mif file

-The .mif files generated using this tool are used to initialize memory elements.
+The .mif files generated using this tool are used to initialize memory elements in the Intel Quatus software.